cheestudio/startup-blocks/README.md

 ### Registering ACF Blocks

-This framework will automatically register [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) based off their simple path name and template tags. *This workflow is optional.*
+This framework will automatically register [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) based off their path name and template tags. *This workflow is optional.*

 1. The `partials/blocks` is the folder where all custom Blocks should be located.
 The function in `init/acf.php` will loop through all sub-folders in this directory and register the blocks based off their folder path name.
 2. Each Block contains three components: